Austin-Holdheide/searxng-ai-summary-plugin/README.md

 http://localhost:8080
 ```

 Search for anything.
-The results appear immediately.
-After a few seconds the
+Results load immediately.
+The AI summary types itself
-AI summary box fades in above the results.
+in above the results.
+Click **More** for the structured deep-dive.

 ---